 After the earthquake of 1755, only a small portion of the church remained standing.
 The structure that we see today constitutes one of only a few existing examples of Medieval Portuguese architecture.

 The convent, on the other hand, remains relatively unscathed.
 Inside, it houses the Carmo Archaeological Museum, which tells the story of Lisbon, from prehistory to the Middle Ages.

 The collection includes Paleolithic stone chippings, objects related to Neolithic funerary rituals, the Sarcophagus of the Muses of the Roman period, the 14th-century tomb of King Ferdinand I, and the tomb of Nuno Álvares Pereira

 There is also a space dedicated to the collections of two of the most important Portuguese archaeologists of the 19th century, Possidónio da Silva and Januário Correia de Almeida.
 Inside are Egyptian sarcophagi and South American mummies, that we can visit with the audioguide (audioguides).

 Also known as the Elevador do Carmo, this is the only vertical urban elevator in Lisbon that connects the Baixa and Chiado districts.
 These days, it is more of a tourist attraction than public transport.

 The elevator was designed by Raoul Mesnier du Ponsard, an engineer who also designed Lisbon’s three funiculars.
 Upon opening in 1902, it was steam-powered, although it was later converted to run on electricity.

 The 45-meter neo-Gothic style tower features an iron structure which is reminiscent of the Eiffel Tower.
-Inside are two polished wood elevators which bring tourists to a terrace at the top, from where you can enjoy spectacular city views.
+Inside are two polished wood elevators which bring tourists to a terrace at the top, from where you can enjoy spectacular city views with the audioguide (audioguides).

 SANTO DOMINGO CHURCH